-Note 2: Indirect investment in PRC through existing companies located in the third area.
+- Note 2: Indirect investment in PRC through existing companies located in the third area.
 Partial capital of Synnex (Nanjing) Ltd. and Synnex (Shenyang) Ltd. were invested by indirect wholly-owned subsidiary, and total membership contributions are US\$1,500 and US\$3,000 thousand, respectively.
-Due to the Company's restructuring in November 2008, the entire capital of Synnex (Shanghai) Ltd., Synnex (Beijing) Ltd., Synnex (Nanjing) Ltd. and Synnex (Chengdu) Ltd., amounting to US\$13,000, US\$2,000, US\$1,000 and US\$2,000 thousand, respectively, was changed to be owned by Synnex Investments (China) Ltd. Total membership contribution is USD\$47,000 thousand.

-Note 3: Investment income (loss) of Synnex Investments (China) Ltd., Synnex Oistributions (China) Ltd., Synnex (Shanghai) Ltd., and Synnex Technology Development (Beijing) Ltd. recognised by the Company for the six months ended June 30, 2022 were recognised based on the financial statements which were not reviewed by independent auditors.

-Note 4: Laser International Trading (Shanghai) Company Ltd. is a 100% owned subsidiary of Groupware Solutions Ltd., which is a wholly-owned subsidiary of Synnex Technology International (HK) Ltd. Synnex Technology International (HK) Ltd. is an indirect wholly-owned subsidiary of the Company.
+Due to the Company's restructuring in November 2008, the entire capital of Synnex (Shanghai) Ltd., Synnex (Shanghai) Ltd., Synnex (Shanghai) Ltd., Synnex (Shanghai) Ltd., Synnex (Chengdu) Ltd., amounting to US\$13,000, US\$2,000, US\$1,000 and US\$2,000 thousand, respectively, was changed to be owned by Synnex Investments (China) Ltd. Total membership contribution is USD\$47,000 thousand. - Note 3: Investment income (loss) of Synnex Investments (China) Ltd., Synnex (Shanghai) Ltd., Synnex (Shanghai) Ltd., and Synnex Technology Development (Beijing) Ltd. recognised by the Company for the nine months ended September 30, 2022 were recognised based on the financial statements which were reviewed by independent auditors while the others were recognised based on the investees' financial statements which were not reviewed by the investees' independent auditors. - Note 4: Laser International Trading (Shanghai) Company Ltd. is a 100% owned subsidiary of Groupware Solutions Ltd., which is a wholly-owned subsidiary of Synnex Technology International (HK) Ltd. Synnex Technology International (HK) Ltd. is an indirect wholly-owned subsidiary of the Company.
 Total membership contribution is US\$1,000 thousand.